cristian-sulea/cristian-sulea-net/jekyllrb/_posts/2014-07-16-the-singleton-pattern.md

 This method has a number of advantages:
 - the instance is not constructed until the class is used;
 - there is no need to synchronize the getInstance() method, meaning all threads will see the same instance and no (expensive) locking is required;
-- the <code>final</code> keyword means that the instance cannot be redefined, ensuring that one (and only one) instance ever exists.
+- the `final` keyword means that the instance cannot be redefined, ensuring that one (and only one) instance ever exists.

 ## Static block initialization